nouser2013/lighthouse-v2-manager/README.md

 # Manager for V2 Lighthouses by Valve/HTC
-This python script helps you switch your Steam HMD lighthouses V2 on and into stand-by.
-Unfortunately, my Pimax XR needs the lighthouses up and running before I turn it on, so the awesome work done by [@mann1x]( https://github.com/mann1x ) in his project [Pimax BS Manager](https://github.com/mann1x/pimax_bs_manager) is of litte use to me.
+This python script helps you switch your Valve Lighthouses V2 on and into stand-by.
+Unfortunately, my Pimax 5K XR needs the lighthouses up and running before I turn it on, so the awesome work done by [@mann1x]( https://github.com/mann1x ) in his project [Pimax BS Manager](https://github.com/mann1x/pimax_bs_manager) is of little use to me.
 This may be different with your particular Pimax HMD.

+**Note:** In the meantime, there are binary releases for Windows [here](https://github.com/nouser2013/lighthouse-v2-manager/releases).

 ## installation & prerequisites
 Make sure that you have the following: